kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** I gave into the "I've arrived" mentality and justified my letting the rope go with the fact that I was grinding hard just before.
 'Never rest in the middle'.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: Met up with a friend I had not seen in a minute and decided to jog my way from Kahawa to Kilimani where he was, covered 21 KM in less than 3 hours, looked good, did good, was good.
+- <b>Memorable moment / breakthrough / proud event</b>: Met up with a friend I had not seen in a minute and decided to jog my way from Kahawa to Kilimani where he was, covered 21 km in less than 3 hours, looked good, did good, was good.
 - <b>Quote, inspiration, or personal reflection</b>: The OCEAN (Openess-Conscientiousness-Extraversion-Agreeableness-Neuroticism) model is a powerful tool to possess.
 Use it, share it, refine it, engage it, play with it, explore it.

 ---